-The Honorable Darlene Green, Comptroller of the City of St. Louis, serves as the City’s Chief Fiscal Officer.
-She directs all the fiscal affairs of the City for a combined annual budget of more than $900 million.
-As Chief Fiscal Officer, she is a member of the Executive Branch of City government, the Board of Estimate and Apportionment.
-Ms. Green is a member of many Citywide boards and commissions, including the Airport Commission, and is a Trustee for the City’s Retirement Systems.
+The Honorable Darlene Green serves as Comptroller and Chief Fiscal Officer of the City of St. Louis.
+She directs the fiscal affairs of the city, with a combined annual budget of more than $1 billion.
+She is a member of the executive branch of city government, the Board of Estimate and Apportionment.

-Ms. Green continues to receive many honors and awards including one of St. Louis Magazine’s “52 Most Powerful People in St. Louis” for 2008; the St. Louis Metro Sentinel Journal 2007 “Political Leader of the Year” award; the “Distinguished Service Award” from the Dr. Martin Luther King, Jr. State Celebration Commission of Missouri; the “National Achievement Award in Government” by the National Association of Black Accountants, Inc.; the Gateway Classic Sports Foundation “Lifetime Achievement” award; the National Organization of Black Elected Legislative Women’s “Shining Star” award; a Political Leadership Award from the Young Democrats of the City of St. Louis; an Achievement Award from Sister to Sister Expo; the Mound City Bar Association’s “Distinguished Community Service” award; and the 2003 St. Louis District Christian Methodist Episcopal Church Ministerial Alliance “Community Service” award.
+Comptroller Green continues to receive many honors and awards including being named a “Trailblazing Woman in Public Finance” by Northeast Women in Public Finance (2017); one of St. Louis Magazine’s “52 Most Powerful People in St. Louis” (2008); the St. Louis Metro Sentinel Journal “Political Leader of the Year” (2007); the “Distinguished Service Award” from the Dr. Martin Luther King, Jr. State Celebration Commission of Missouri; the “National Achievement Award in Government” by the National Association of Black Accountants, Inc.; the Gateway Classic Sports Foundation “Lifetime Achievement” award; the National Organization of Black Elected Legislative Women’s “Shining Star” award; a Political Leadership Award from the Young Democrats of the City of St. Louis; an Achievement Award from Sister to Sister Expo; the Mound City Bar Association’s “Distinguished Community Service” award; and the 2003 St. Louis District Christian Methodist Episcopal Church Ministerial Alliance “Community Service” award.